rflpazini/justnum/README.md

 # justnum
-jQuery plugin to allow people digit only numbers in a input
+jQuery plugin to allow people to enter only numbers in a input

 ## Demo
 Quer ver como funciona?